 Please begin by reading the "How to Apply" page accessed from the drop down list to the left.
 If you have questions while following the procedures listed there, return to this page for clarification.

 A department code is not required.
-Please instruct the Educational Testing Service (ETS) to report your scores to UCSB; our institution code is 4835.
+Please instruct the Educational Testing Service (ETS) to report your scores to UCSB for graduate purposes; our institution code is 4835.

 No, the Gevirtz Graduate School of Education does not require a minimum GRE score.